AndrOS101RU/deez-nats/README.md

 # Deez NATS - Microservices with NATS JetStream

-A template microservices architecture using NATS JetStream for message queuing, TypeScript for type safety, and PostgreSQL for data persistence with batched SQL processing.
+A template microservices architecture using NATS JetStream for message queuing and PostgreSQL for data persistence with batched SQL processing, written in TypeScript and ran on Docker.

 ## Features